 At the macro level, we might also consider how migration management efforts nationally and supranationally impact on policies and practices of integration and development, both nationally and internationally.
-These first illustrations are meant to set the scene for the types of empirical relationships - and the extent to which they are reflected in policy - that we explore in the remainder of this paper.
-We now turn to defining the key terms, before presenting some reasons why these links merit further attention.
+These first illustrations are meant to set the scene for the types of empirical relationships - and the extent to which they are reflected in policy as explored in the remainder of this paper.